 The American Express Business Gold has a $295 annual fee (See Rates & Fees) which might make you wince at first.
 But before you dismiss it, know that there might be perks that benefit you and will be worth the fee.
 This card can be a good option if you have large monthly expenses and plan on redeeming your rewards points for award travel.

-The current welcome offer for the American Express® Business Gold Card is the ability to earn up to $500 back (in the form of statement credits) by purchasing qualifying services with FedEx on your card within the first 3 months of account opening.
-This limited-time offer ends November 06, 2019.
+The current welcome offer for the American Express® Business Gold Card is the ability to earn 35,000 points after you spend $5,000 on eligible purchases within the first 3 months of account opening.

 Earning Membership Rewards